US Holocaust Memorial Museum

 When I finally forced my eyes from the parade of speakers, each more riveting than the last, I noticed how many gay and lesbian couples were gathered there, listening and watching.
 Many had come to the city to participate in the gay and lesbian rally later that weekend.
 But many were there for the same reason I was.
 We listened to every word, every nuance and intonation.
 We held on to every word as if it were precious and holy.
 It seemed right that there were so many gay couples present: as one speaker pointed out, the Nazis found it frighteningly easy to start the horrible process with homosexuals because they were different, outcasts, social deviants.
 They were already treated in a dehumanizing manner, making it easier to dismiss and destroy them.
 Their presence was a gentle reminder that we all need to guard against societally condoned bigotries.

 As the survivors spoke, I thought of my own family and friends.
 I thought about the devastation I felt while researching my family tree when I found that an entire line had been wiped out in a few years by the Nazis' systematic genocide.
 The scale of it is difficult to comprehend, even when it touches your own family.
 I also thought about all the survivors I have met throughout my life.
 I remember as a child, leaning over and asking my mother in synagogue what the numbers meant— the numbers tattooed on the arm of the woman sitting next to me.
-I remembered the stones told night after night by survivors on a kibbutz in Israel.
-They were not proud stones: many survivors were ashamed of what they had to do to survive—but they lived.
+I remembered the stories told night after night by survivors on a kibbutz in Israel.
+They were not proud stories: many survivors were ashamed of what they had to do to survive—but they lived.
 One survivor spoke about how he was lined up with his brother in front of a mass grave.
 The two boys were told they could stay alive if they would be scavengers and take valuables off the dead bodies for the Nazis.
 The brother refused and was shot; my kibbutz friend did what he had to do to survive.
 Another survivor tried to help me understand why so few fought back.
 He told me how one Nazi would leave an empty rifle within reach of naked prisoners standing in line en route to the gas chambers.
 Inevitably someone would grab the rifle and try to shoot the Nazis.
 They would take the rifle away and tell the victim that he or she was responsible for seeing everyone else in line shot to death first because of that one action.
 These mental games did not compare with the insidious acts of physical cruelty and torture, of disfigurement and destruction.
 When Edward R. Murrow said, "If I've offended you by this rather mild account of Buchenwald, I'm not in the least sorry," I understood, and I believe that the U. S. Holocaust Memorial Museum will serve the same purpose for every American.
 It describes what happened without apology, as a debt to the dead and a reminder to the living that they must prevent such things from ever happening again—to any group.

 — David M Fetterman is a Professor of Education at the California Institute of Integral Studies and Stanford University.
 He lived in Israel for a year, including six months on a kibbutz.